LIVE CHAT | Login | My Cart | Contact Us

 How do I upload/send my files?

-Attach the file to the order form-while placing the order
+1. Attach the file to the order form — while placing the order

-Upload files on the Bargainprinting.com FTP- an order # is required
+2. Upload files on the Bargain Printing FTP — an order # is required

-You can mail them on a CD via courier or snail mail (view section H for our address)
+4. You can mail them to us (view section H for our address)

 How well will my job match what I see on my monitor?

-Although we are trying to match the colors as closely as possible, the colors of the final piece might differ from the colors you see on your screen or a printout from an inkjet or laser jet.
-Because of the wide differences in monitor calibration and the different technologies used, some printed colors may not exactly match the colors on your specific monitor.
-Please pay attention on the color values to assure close match.
+Although we are trying to match the colors as closely as possible, the colors of the final piece might differ from the colors you see on your screen or a printout from an inkjet or laser jet printer.
+Because of the wide differences in monitor calibration and the different technologies used, some printed colors may not match the colors exactly on your specific monitor.
+Please pay attention to the color values to assure a close match.

 Will you match a sample I print out on my own printer, or a previously printed sample?